-- Field: both settings are offered, i.e. single-field and dual-field (see also Sect.
+- Field: three settings are offered, i.e. single-field, dual-field and dual-field wide (see also Sect.
 5.2.3).
 In single-field, the science source is also the FT source.
 The K-band light is split 50%-50% between the FT and SC channels.
-In dual-field, there are two set-ups depending on the distance of the FT and SC objects and whether the UTs or ATs are used.
-For separations < 0.27" with the UTs or < 1.17" with the ATs, the same 50% beam-splitter as in the single-field case is used ("dual-field on-axis").
-For larger distances (> 0.27" with the UTs or > 1.18" with the ATs), ~ 100% of the light of each source are injected into the fibres using a roof-top mirror ("dual-field off-axis").
-With the UTs, the maximum separation of the two targets is 2" due to the field of view of the VLTI; with the ATs, the maximum separation is 4".
+In dual-field, there are two set-ups depending on the distance of the FT and SC objects.
+For separations < 0.27'' with the UTs or < 1.17'' with the ATs, the same 50% beam-splitter (anti-reflection coated part of a roof-prism) as in the single-field case is used ("dual-field on-axis").
+For larger distances (> 0.27'' with the UTs or > 1.18'' with the ATs), $\sim 100\%$ of the light of each source are injected into the fibres using the reflective part of the roof-prism working like a roof-top mirror ("dual-field off-axis").
+With the UTs, the maximum separation of the two targets is 2'' due to the Field of View of the VLTI; with the ATs, the maximum separation is 4".
 Otherwise the sources will be vignetted.
+Dual-field wide allows the extension of the separation between the FT and SC object by merging the two fields initially separated by the VLTI Star Separators.
+In dual-field wide the separation between the FT and SC object can be up to 30''.
+However, absolute calibration is currently not possible in the dual-field wide mode.
 For limiting magnitudes and magnitude difference between the two sources, we refer to the GRAVITY instrument webpages.
 Carrying out astrometric observations implies using the dual-field mode. - Spectroscopic settings: GRAVITY in single-field and dual-field are offered in low (22), medium (500) and high (4000) spectral resolution.
-Low-resolution data from the fringe-tracker is always delivered together with the science data.
+Dual-field wide is currently not offered in low resolution setting and thus this mode can at the moment only be used in medium and high resolution.
+In addition, low resolution data from the fringe-tracker is always delivered together with the science data.
 Therefore, users are advised not to use low spectral resolution in single-field, since the FT already provides low resolution data on the science target.
 The fringes of the GRAVITY fringe-tracker are reduced by the data reduction pipeline and can be used for science.